VisualDataWeb/OWL2VOWL/README.md

 ### First steps
 The development of the OWL2VOWL converter is quite simple.
 The only important is to have `maven` installed.
 It will load all dependencies automatically.
 If there might occur some problems with the dependencies refreshing the dependencies might solve this problem.
+OWL2VOWL is compiled with Java 6 so you have to use the `JDK 6` for compiling.

 ### Build the jar
 To build the jar simple execute `mvn package`.
 This will build two `jar` files in the `target`-directory.
 The file `owl2vowl.jar` contains all necessary dependencies to be executable.
 The other `jar` only contains the compiled source code.
 There will also be a `zip` file created containing the `owl2vowl.jar`, README and the license files.